Jacquies Smith

-Jacquies Smith (pronounced "Jack", born March 18, 1990) is a former defensive end.
-In 2014, Smith recorded 6.5 sacks in 7 starts for the Tampa Bay Buccaneers.
+Jacquies Smith (pronounced "Jack", born March 18, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Missouri Tigers.

+In the NFL in 2014, Smith recorded 6.5 sacks in 7 starts for the Tampa Bay Buccaneers.
 In 2015, Smith is credited with 7 quarterback sacks in the 11 games that he was healthy enough to play.
 During that season, a Bleacher Report article on Smith was entitled, "Jacquies Smith's Wild Ride to Become the NFL's Best Player You've Never Heard of."

-Early years
+Early life

 Smith grew up in an impoverished Oak Cliff section of Dallas, Texas and was raised by his grandmother.
 Through most of his childhood, Smith's father was incarcerated.
 His grandfather, Herbert Jones, was a U.S. Army veteran and prominent AAU coach whose players included such Dallas high school stars as Dennis Rodman and Larry Johnson.
 His grandfather specifically coached and encouraged his development as a football, track, and basketball player beginning when Smith was a young child.

 Smith graduated from South Oak Cliff High School in 2008.
 He was an All-Midlands Region defensive lineman by PrepStar Magazine.

 He was recruited to play football at the University of Missouri.